Everything! Life is so rich, so full of interesting elements, that I can find inspiration anywhere... Eyes open or closed.

 That said, writing doesn’t happen all the time for me.
 When it does, it hits me like a thunderbolt.
 I love when I get an idea.
 I love when I feel that the idea can become something real.
 I must admit that for many years I held a belief much like many adults do.
 I had all the same limitations rolling around in my head.
 “You can’t do this and that won’t work, and it’s too hard.”
 What a horrible way to go through life, thinking that you can’t, when in fact, most things are possible.

 Determination, belief in one’s self, doing the work…all can make a dream become a reality.
 And when you truly examine the word impossible, you can see that the first 2 letters are I-M. I’m possible.

 How I Took My First Step

-When I wrote my first story and showed it to them, my oldest niece, Gabrielle said, “Wow, Aunt Dana, you are like a real author.”
+When I wrote my first story and shared it with them, my oldest niece, Gabrielle said, “Wow, Aunt Dana, you are like a real author.”
 And John kept asking me when he could buy my books in the store.
-Michella and Gabrielle continued to ask if I could come read in their school.
+Michella and Gabrielle continued to ask if I could come read in their schools.
 These seemingly simple comments made me feel as though I could do anything.
 The innocence of a child’s belief of “why not just do it” attitude, helped me to believe the same.
 Why not?
 Why couldn’t I be children’s book author?
 I believed in my stories and the messages they told, so why not just take the plunge.
 And so began the journey.
 And each step of the way, my nieces and nephew encouraged me, pushed me along.

 Their questions were a constant reminders to me of how children have no fear and can imagine that anything is possible, no boundaries, not limits.
 That truly is a fabulous way to live.
-So it became apparent to me that thinking like an adult, thinking that it was too hard when in fact it was a simple task was not going to get me to my goal.
-And so I believed in them believing in me.
+So it became apparent to me that thinking like an adult, thinking that it was too hard, when in fact it was a simple task, was not going to get me to my goal.
+And so, I believed in them believing in me.